Battle of Britain: Luftwaffe strategy

 The indecision of OKL over what to do was reflected in shifts in Luftwaffe strategy.
 The doctrine of concentrated close air support of the army at the battlefront succeeded against Poland, Denmark and Norway, the Low Countries and France but incurred significant losses.
-The Luftwaffe had to build or repair bases in the conquered territories, and rebuild their strength.
-In June 1940 they began regular armed reconnaissance flights and sporadic Störangriffe, nuisance raids of one or a few bombers by day and night.
+The Luftwaffe had to build or repair bases in the conquered territories, and rebuild its strength.
+In June 1940 it began regular armed reconnaissance flights and sporadic Störangriffe, nuisance raids of one or a few bombers by day and night.
 These gave crews practice in navigation and avoiding air defences and set off air raid alarms which disturbed civilian morale.
 Similar nuisance raids continued throughout the battle, into late 1940.
 Scattered naval mine-laying sorties began at the outset and increased gradually over the battle period.

 Göring's operational directive of 30 June ordered the destruction of the RAF, including the aircraft industry, to end RAF bombing raids on Germany and facilitating attacks on ports and storage in the Luftwaffe blockade of Britain.
 Attacks on Channel shipping in the Kanalkampf began on 4 July, and were formalised on 11 July in an order by Hans Jeschonnek which added the arms industry as a target.
 On 16 July, Directive No. 16 ordered preparations for Operation Sea Lion and on the next day the Luftwaffe was ordered to stand by in full readiness.
 Göring met his air fleet commanders and on 24 July issued orders for gaining air supremacy, protecting the army and navy if the invasion went ahead and attacking Royal Navy ships and continuing the blockade.
 Once the RAF had been defeated, Luftwaffe bombers were to move forward beyond London without the need for fighter escort, destroying military and economic targets.